What business operations require or allow VAT registration?

 The company can register for VAT voluntarily for intra-Community acquisitions in certain situations.
 A condition is that your company’s operations are otherwise exempt from VAT and that the intra-Community acquisitions do not exceed €10,000 in the current or previous calendar year.

 If the acquisitions exceed the threshold, the company must register for VAT.
 In that case, select the activity type Purchases and self-supply.

 A performing artist, another performer or an athlete can register for VAT voluntarily when they sell their own performances and their income comprises performance fees and compensation paid by event organisers for the sale of the performances.
-A company selling performances can also opt to register for VAT.
+Companies selling performances, such as event agencies, can also opt to register for VAT.

-If you have already been entered in the VAT register for business operations but also wish to register as a performing artist or an athlete, you must request registration separately.
+If you have already been entered in the VAT register for business operations but also wish to register as a performing artist or an athlete, you must request VAT registration as an artist or athlete separately.

 Please note that being registered for VAT means that you must submit VAT returns regularly even if you do not have any VAT-liable activities during the tax period.